 The film versionhands this role off to Donald Gennaro, the lawyer sent to inspect the title park, who hides in a nearby outhouse after ditching the kids, only to suffer the ignominious honor of being nommed on the can when the T-Rex knocks the outhouse building down and finds him.

-To Kill A Mockingbird has Bob Ewell, who tried to kill Scout and Gem in an attempt to get even with Atticus for smearing his already filthy reputation.
+To Kill a Mockingbird has Bob Ewell, who tried to kill Scout and Gem in an attempt to get even with Atticus for smearing his already filthy reputation.
 The reason he didn't go after Atticus himself is because Atticus is the best sharpshooter in the county.

 Arnold J. Rimmer from Red Dwarf.
 He slowly gets better over the course of the series.
 The recreated one in Series 8 is "Rimmer how he used to be", lacking all of the development of the previous series, so he also fits.

 Though both Rimmers subvert this trope at least once.
 Hologram Rimmer willingly becomes the next iteration of Ace Rimmer, his heroic alternate dimensional counterpart, and Series VIII Rimmer actually comes back to save his crewmates in the final episode when he could have stayed in the perfectly safe mirror world.
+For all his cowardice, he does seem to acknowledge 'better dead than smeg'.

 Mark Corrigan of Peepshow.
 Some of his more memorable acts of cowardice include hiding from his fiancee on their wedding day (in the actual church) rather than call it off, and using a past girlfriend as a human shield against a man who he tried to frame.